Acquiring new customers is always costly — you spend a lot of time and money to land the first sale.

 7 Follow-up Ideas to Get Customers to Come Back

-Read these five ideas to get some inspiration for your A/B tests.
+Read these seven ideas to get some inspiration for your A/B tests.

 1. Abandoned cart emails